aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-ospfv3.md

 === "YAML"

     ```yaml
+    # Mutually exclusive with 'ipv6 router ospf'.
+    # Use only one style across all VRFs and instances.
     router_ospfv3:

-      # 32-bit OSPF router ID or an IP address.
+      # 32-bit OSPF router ID as an IP address.
       router_id: <str>
       passive_interface_default: <bool>